 Aciclovir cream works best if it is applied to the cold sore as soon as you get the early tingling feeling, before the blisters appear.
 This may help shorten the duration of the sore or prevent it from getting worse.
 Aciclovir cream can also be started later, after the blisters appear.
 You must be apply the cream several times per day and continue to use it for five days.
 If healing has not occurred, it can be used for up to 10 days.
 If symptoms continue for longer than 10 days, see your doctor.

-- Apply a thin layer of cream to the affected area, including the outer edges of the cold sore blisters (if present).
+- Amount: Apply a thin layer of cream to the affected area, including the outer edges of the cold sore blisters (if present).

 - Dab the cream on to the area rather than rubbing it in.
 This will minimise any damage to the blisters, which could cause pain and spread the virus around.

 - Missed dose: If you forget to use the cream, apply it as soon as you remember and then continue using it again at your usual times.

 - Avoid spreading the infection: Remember to wash and dry your hands before and after using aciclovir cream, to prevent spreading any infection.
 It is important to avoid unnecessary touching or rubbing of the area, and not to use a towel on the area if possible, to prevent spreading to other areas.

 Note: aciclovir cream is not intended for use inside your mouth or near your eyes.

 Precautions – before using aciclovir cream

 - Do you have a weakened immune system such as HIV or AIDS? (you may need additional antiviral treatment)